Naturalization is the process by which an alien becomes an American citizen. It is a voluntary act; naturalization is not required.

 - and country of origin

 In most cases, the National Archives will not have a copy of the certificate of citizenship.
-Two copies of the certificate were created – one given to the petitioner as proof of citizenship, and one forwarded to the Immigration and Naturalization Service (INS).
-Certificates of citizenship were issued by the Federal courts until October 1991 when INS took over responsibility for naturalization proceedings.
+Two copies of the certificate were created – one given to the petitioner as proof of citizenship, and, after September 26, 1906, one forwarded to the Immigration and Naturalization Service (INS).
+Certificates of citizenship were issued by the Federal courts until October 1991 when naturalization became an administrative function under the INS.

 All INS records are now overseen by the US Citizenship and Immigration Services (USCIS).
 USCIS maintains duplicate copies of court records (including the certificate of citizenship) created September 27, 1906-March 31, 1956 within Certificate Files (C-Files).
 Beginning on April 1, 1956, INS began filing all naturalization records in a subject’s Alien File (A-File).
 C-Files and certain A-Files can be requested through the USCIS Genealogy Program.
 If you are a naturalized citizen seeking your own documentation, you may submit a Freedom of Information Act (FOIA) request to USCIS to obtain a copy of your A-File and/or request a replacement certificate of citizenship from USCIS.